7terminals/puppet-appstack/README.markdown

 ####`ensure`

 This parameter specifies whether the directory structure should be created or not.
-Valid arguments are "present" or "absent".
+Valid arguments are 'present' or 'absent'.
 Default is present

 ####`user`